 PHYSICAL SETTING/EARTH SCIENCE (C0103) 1 credit This course emphasizes the utilization of the scientific process in conjunction with experimentation in order to foster understanding of concepts and apply problem solving techniques as they apply to the topics of meteorology, geology, oceanography and astronomy.
-Requirements: successful completion of the laboratory program is a state-mandated prerequisite for admission to the Regents examination in Earth Science.
+Requirements: successful completion of the laboratory program is a state-mandated pre-requisite for admission to the Regents examination in Earth Science.
 A minimum of 30 hours of laboratory work is required and satisfactory laboratory reports must be submitted.
 The Regents exam is taken in June.
 Offered: full year course.
 Credited: for core credit.
-PHYSICAL SETTING/EARTH SCIENCE HONORS (C0100) 1 credit Prerequisites: Teacher and counselor recommendation, final course grade of 90 in previous year's science course, final exam grade of 90 in previous year's science course, standardized test score at or above the 75th percentile.
-Honors course decisions will be made after final grades are determined.
+PHYSICAL SETTING/EARTH SCIENCE HONORS (C0100) 1 credit Prerequisites: Teacher and counselor recommendation, final course grade of 90 and final exam grade of 90 in previous year's Science course, standardized test score at or above 75 percentile.
+It is recommended that students be in an accelerated Mathematics class.
 This course emphasizes the utilization of the scientific process in conjunction with experimentation in order to foster understanding of concepts and apply problem solving techniques as they apply to the topics of meteorology, geology, oceanography and astronomy.
-Requirements: successful completion of the laboratory program is a state-mandated prerequisite for admission to the Regents examination in Earth Science.
+Requirements: successful completion of the laboratory program is a state-mandated pre-requisite for admission to the Regents examination in Earth Science.
 A minimum of 30 hours of laboratory work is required and satisfactory laboratory reports must be submitted.
 The Regents exam is taken in June.
-Offered: full year course.
-Credited: for core credit.
-Due to the rigor of this course it is highly recommended that students are accelerated in Mathematics.
 LIVING ENVIRONMENT (BIOLOGY) (C0106) 1 credit This course provides students with an awareness of the natural world, basic scientific concepts, use of inductive reasoning, and a basic understanding of biological processes and generalizations.
 Topics include biochemistry, cells, reproduction, genetics, evolution, human body systems and ecology.
 There are many laboratory experiments that will be conducted throughout the course.
 Requirements: successful completion of 30 hours of laboratory work along with satisfactory lab reports must be submitted as a prerequisite for admission to the Regent's Exam in June.
 Offered: full year course.
 Credited: for core credit.
 LIVING ENVIRONMENT HONORS (C0104) 1 credit Prerequisites: Teacher and counselor recommendation, final course grade of 90 in previous year's Earth Science course or final course grade of 87 in previous years' Earth Science Honors course, Regents exam grade of 90 in previous year's Earth Science course, final standardized test score at or above the 75th percentile.
 Suggested Co-requisite: Geometry.